 Analysis / Bias

-Overall, we rate Fact / Myth Left-Center biased based on wording that is slightly negative toward the right, but high for factual reporting due to very strong research and sourcing.
-(3/31/2017) Updated (D. Van Zandt 8/18/2018)
+Overall, we rate Fact / Myth Left-Center biased based on slightly negative wording toward the right, but high for factual reporting due to very strong research and sourcing.
+(3/31/2017) Updated (D. Van Zandt 10/14/2022)